bjamturley/MedSchoolAtlas/Biochemistry/Oxidative phosphorylation and the ETC.md

 - Water (H2O)
 # Oxidative phosphorylation
 ## ATP synthase thermodynamics
-The high levels of protons pumped into the inner membrane space of the mitochondria makes the reaction to get them out [[Primer - Fuel Metabolism#Gibbs free energy|exergonic]].
+The high levels of protons pumped into the inner membrane space of the mitochondria makes the reaction to get them out [[Fuel Metabolism Primer#Gibbs free energy|exergonic]].

 ATP synthase is, therefore, enthalpically and entropically favorable.
 The dS is positive because the protons are all sorted together in the inner membrane space and the dH is negative because a lot of work was required to move the charges together.
 ## Making ATP